zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 	- Please check whether if the OWMLScript is in the Udon Extension Behaviours list in the Sacc Entity.
 Make sure that you are not missing any of the required parameters.

 - Can I implement teleportation?
-    - Teleportation is currently experimental at the moment.
+    - Teleportation is currently experimental at the moment due to the way how the system works.
+An enhancement script will be provided over time.

 - Why is x x x x ?
 	- Please contact me via Discord: ZhakamiZhako#2147 or Twitter: @ZZhako